revng/revng/docs/PythonExample.rst

 ***************************************************

 In this document we'll guide the user through using `revamb`'s output from Python.
-Amomng the many possibilities that arouse from the LLVM IR provided by `revamb`, in this document we'll show how it's possible to perform a simple instrumentation of an existing binary, by injecting some code in the generated LLVM IR and recompiling it.
+Among the many possibilities that arouse from the LLVM IR provided by `revamb`, in this document we'll show how it's possible to perform a simple instrumentation of an existing binary, by injecting some code in the generated LLVM IR and recompiling it.